 Sandra Sherman, Intellectual Property Manager

-Sandra is the author of four books: Finance and Fictionality in the Early Eighteenth Century: Accounting for Defoe; Imagining Poverty: Quantification and the Decline of Paternalism; Fresh from the Past: Recipes and Revelations from Moll Flanders’ Kitchen; and Invention of the Modern Cookbook.
-A fifth book is forthcoming from Oxford University Press, The Altruistic Brain: How It Helps Us to Be Good, which she wrote with Dr. Donald Pfaff of Rockefeller University.
-She has also written over 60 peer-reviewed articles on literature, economics, neuroscience and the law, and culinary history, and she continues to lecture internationally.
+Sandra is the author of four books: Finance and Fictionality in the Early Eighteenth Century: Accounting for Defoe, Imagining Poverty: Quantification and the Decline of Paternalism, Fresh from the Past: Recipes and Revelations from Moll Flanders’ Kitchen, and Invention of the Modern Cookbook.
+She has written over 60 peer-reviewed articles on literature, economics, neuroscience and the law, and culinary history, and she continues to lecture internationally.

-Sandra has been a Professor of English at the University of Arkansas and Georgia State University.
-She was an Adjunct Professor of English at Fordham, and an Adjunct Professor at Fordham Law School, where she designed a new course on the history and future of copyright.
+Sandra has been an Adjunct Professor of English at Fordham, and an Adjunct Professor at Fordham Law School, where she designed a new course on the history and future of copyright.
 She was awarded a National Endowment for the Humanities Fellowship.
-She was a Visiting Fellow of the Institute for Research in the Humanities, University of Wisconsin- Madison, and also of the Lucy Cavendish College, Cambridge University.
+She was a Visting Fellow of the Institute for Research in the Humanities, University of Wisconsin-Madison, and also of the Lucy Cavendish College, Cambridge University.
 She has been a Visiting Scholar at Harvard.